I Know I'm Not Wrong

 "I Know I'm Not Wrong" is a song by Fleetwood Mac from the 1979 double LP Tusk.
-It was recorded as the final song of side three of the LP on 19 September 1979, written by Lindsey Buckingham, whose sparser songwriting arrangements and the influence of punk rock and new wave were the leading creative force on it and other Tusk tracks.
-This was both the first and last song worked on for the Tusk album, and took almost a year to complete.
+It was included as the final song of side three of the LP on 19 September 1979 and written by Lindsey Buckingham, whose sparser arrangements and the influence of punk rock and new wave were the leading creative force on it and other Tusk tracks.
+The song was worked on for the duration of the Tusk album and took around a year to complete.

 Background

-While drummer Mick Fleetwood played drums on the track, Buckingham recorded another drum part on Kleenex boxes.
-In the 1970s, conventional drums were often in the forefront of the mix, which was something that Buckingham wanted to move away from when recording Tusk.
-Instead, Buckingham wanted to emulate what he heard on early rock and roll records, where the drums were more elusive.
+"I Know I'm Not Wrong" carried the working title of "Lindsey Song #1" and was among the first songs recorded for the Tusk album.
+It was derived from an unused song titled "Needles and Pins", which later split into two unique songs: "Not That Funny" and "I Know I'm Not Wrong", both of which share certain lyrics during the bridge and chorus.
+Sessions began on June 26, 1978, with the song's original tracking consisting of Mick Fleetwood on drums, John McVie playing a "limber groove" on the bass guitar, and Christine McVie adding color on keyboards.
+Over time, Buckingham erased these tracks and replaced them with fuzz guitar, pillows, bongos, and toy pianos.